|

 genuine excuse?
 Almost always someone,

-often it is necessary to write the reservations down on a white board as they
+situation often it is necessary to write the reservations down on a white

-are verbalized and leave them for a while otherwise in the haste to solve
+board as they are verbalized and leave them for a while otherwise in the

 there will be lack of interest in solving them, and you are very likely to